 Position: Project Manager of the GET.ON Implementation Site

-Elena is Deputy CEO of the GET.ON Institute and manages the dissemination of evidence-based eMental Health interventions into routine care.
+Elena is VP Content & Research at the GET.ON Institute.
 Within the ImpleMentAll project, she is part of the implementation core team initiating and leading the development and execution of the implementation strategies.
-Prior to her role at the GET.ON Institute, she worked as a Research Fellow at the University of Southampton, UK, and received her doctoral degree in psychology at Leuphana Unversity Lüneburg, Germany where she focused on developing and evaluating internet- and mobile-based interventions for mental health.
+Prior to her role at the GET.ON Institute, she worked as a Research Fellow at the University of Southampton, UK, and received her doctoral degree in psychology at Leuphana University Lüneburg, Germany where she focused on developing and evaluating internet- and mobile-based interventions for mental health.

 Position: Scientific Project Coordinator and Implementation Manager